All Episodes

 I don't know if they even talk about it amongst themselves.

-that you not being interesting to others is a 54-year curse.
+Well, I don't know either, but I will say that you not being interesting to others is a 54 year curse.

-Because now, right, now you're in a situation where you are uninteresting to your wife and daughter.
+Because now, right now, you're in a situation where you are uninteresting to your wife and daughter.

-I do think that, yeah, not that I don't think I'm uninteresting, but I feel like I have to have a point to everything I'm saying typically in a conversation.
+I do think that, yeah, not that I don't think I'm uninteresting, but I feel like I have to have a point to everything I'm saying, typically in a conversation.

-Sorry, you have to have a point?
+So you have to have a point, what do you mean?

-And sometimes you just need that to make a conversation go.
+I struggle for conversation just for conversation's sake, and sometimes you just need that to make a conversation go.

 But I've always felt like that there should be a point to whatever I'm saying.